hello1337lol/Penguincord-Rewritten/README.md

 Great connection protocol

+Chat and Full Chat

 # Changelogs
+V-1.8
+- Chat has now scrolling capabilities
+- Fixed issues with reconnect
+- Wrapping

 V-1.7
 - Added chat and full chat
 - (Chat is an autoscrolling version of Full chat, but has very limited history)